-If you attempt to apply a coating over an oil stain that was not cleaned properly, the oil will actually repel the coating and form what is known as fish eyes.
+If you attempt to apply a coating over an oil stain that was not cleaned properly, the oil will actually repel the coating.
+It will create what is known as fish eyes.
 These are crater-like openings in the coating that begin to form after the coating has been applied.

 Important to note is that you need to match the strength of the concrete etching product you use with what the manufacturer or vendor recommends.
 Not all concrete etching solutions are created equal.

-For example, the less expensive DIY garage floor coating kits that you can purchase from your local home improvement center typically come with a citric-based concrete etch.
+For example, a citric concrete etch typically is included with the lower performing DIY garage floor coating kits that you can purchase from your local home improvement center.
 Also known as a “Clean & Etch”, these are Eco friendly and safe for the environment.

 Nevertheless, this particular type of citric acid etch is also the least effective at etching concrete for coatings.
-They tend to work well enough in most circumstances for these epoxy kits since most are low in solids content (not as thick) and do not require as rough a surface profile.
+They tend to work well enough in most circumstances for these epoxy kits.
+Most of these kits are low in solids content (not as thick) and do not require as rough a surface profile.
 However, you would not use this type of product for a higher quality coating.

 Acid etching is the best for providing a true CSP-1 surface profile of your concrete.
 However, muriatic acid is not Eco friendly and requires taking the proper steps to be safe and successful.

-If acid etching is not for you, there are safer etching alternatives that are stronger than what you can find at your local home improvement center.
+If acid etching is not for you, there are safer etching alternatives.
+These are stronger than what you can find at your local home improvement center.

 Are there garage floor coatings that don’t require etching?

-When people discover that etching of the concrete is required for a garage floor coating, it is sometimes followed up with the question, “What coating can I use on my garage floor that doesn’t need etching?”
+Once it’s discovered that etching of the concrete is required for a garage floor coating, a typical question follows up.
+“What coating can I use on my garage floor that doesn’t need etching?”

 The answer is almost none.
-However, Rust Bullet is one manufacturer that makes a garage floor coating that you can apply without having to acid etch.
+However, Rust Bullet is one manufacturer that makes a garage floor coating that you can apply without having to acid etch the concrete.

-Before you get too excited though, pay close attention to the water absorption requirements that the concrete needs to pass before Rust Bullet can be applied.
-If the concrete is too smooth or does not absorb water very well, then you will still be required to etch the concrete.
+Before you get too excited though, pay close attention to the water absorption requirements.
+The concrete needs to pass this test before Rust Bullet Concrete or DuraGrade can be applied.
+If the concrete is too smooth or does not absorb water very well, then you will still be required to rough sand or etch the concrete surface.